wikimedia/mediawiki-vagrant/README.md

 Run the appropriate setup script for your platform.
 For Windows, run `setup.bat`.
 For Linux and OS X, run `setup.sh`.
-Some extra Vagrant plugins, including the bundled mediawiki-vagrant plugin, will be installed.
+Some extra Vagrant plugins, including the bundled MediaWiki-vagrant plugin, will be installed.

 From there, run `vagrant up` to provision and boot the virtual machine.